bureau14/qdb-api-python/README.md

 You can download a precompiled egg directly from our site, or you can build from the sources.

+The QuasarDB Python API requires [numpy](http://www.numpy.org/).

 ### quasardb C API

 To build the Python API, you will need the C API.
 It can either be installed on the machine (e.g. on unix in `/usr/lib` or `/usr/local/lib`) or you can unpack the C API archive in qdb.

 ### Building the extension

-You will need [CMake](http://www.cmake.org/), [SWIG](http://www.swig.org/) and the Python dist tools installed.
+You will need [CMake](http://www.cmake.org/) and the Python dist tools installed.
 You can also download a pre-compiled package from our download site.

 First, run cmake to create a project directory, for example: